Resume Tips for Recent Grads

 Use an Appropriate Email Address

-Opt for an email address that reflects your professionalism.
-If your email address is potentially confusing or embarrassing, consider creating a separate email account with a username that presents a polished image for your job search.
+Opt for creating an email address that reflects a sense of professionalism.
+If your email address is questionable, you should consider creating a new email account specifically for your job search.

 Quantify Your Achievements

-Showcase the tangible impact of your experiences by quantifying achievements using financial metrics ($, %).
-This approach provides context and demonstrates how your contributions can positively influence a company’s bottom line.
+Try to showcase the tangible impact of your experiences by quantifying achievements using financial metrics ($, %).
+Show employers how your contributions can positively influence a company’s bottom line.
+However, this is not always possible or advisable so don’t stress too much if you can’t quantify.

-Review job postings in your desired industry and integrate relevant industry terms into your Resume.
-This not only aligns your Resume with industry expectations but also increases its visibility to potential employers.
+Review job postings in your desired industry and/or occupation and look for buzz words to add into the core competencies section of your Resume.
+This not only helps to align your Resume with industry expectations, but it also improves performance with applicant tracking systems (ATS).

 Tell the Truth

-Resist the temptation to embellish your Resume with misleading information.
-Honesty is key, and portraying your skills and experiences accurately will serve you better in the long run.
+Resist the temptation to embellish on your Resume by incorporating misleading information or stretching the truth.
+Honesty is key, and portraying your skills and experiences accurately serves you best in the long run.

 Go the Extra Mile